-Here’s what you need to know about the impact of candy and excitement on sleep and a trick or two to get kids to settle down after all the spooky season excitement.
+The good news is that Halloween isn’t on a school night this year, so at least the kiddos won’t need to power through homeroom on even less sleep than usual.
+Still, here’s what you need to know about the impact of Halloween candy and All Hallow’s excitement on sleep, with a trick or two to get kids to settle down after all the spooky-season antics.

 Halloween candy and sleep: What’s the connection?